 Órla Ryan, author of Chocolate Nations: Living and Dying in West Africa and journalist at the Financial Times, on the history of cocoa cultivation in West Africa.

-Watch this TEDx talk by Steve Wallace titled “Creating Value in Africa” and take a look at images of cocoa processing and transportation by Kokoa Kamili below.
+Watch this TEDx talk by Steve Wallace titled “Creating Value in Africa” and take a look at images of cocoa processing and transportation in Tanzania by Kokoa Kamili below.